sergatron/ASHRAE---Great-Energy-Predictor-III/Project_Overview.md

 ## Conclusion
 ### Reflection
+Reducing energy usage of a building is important for various reasons including financial and environmental impact.
+This is a practical problem to solve but may require challenging solutions.

 ### Improvement
 There are numerous other methods which may improve the model further.
 One such method is build multiple models, one model for each meter type, electric, chilled water, hot water, and steam.
 Building a model for each meter may lower the error if the model is better able to capture the seasonal trend that exists for meters such as steam and chilled water.
 The resulting four models may be a bit more difficult to evaluate as opposed to having a single model.
 Each model may have its own set of hyper-parameters to optimize, and must be cross-validated.
 However, it is possible that the error will reduced further with these four models.
 Another method is to build a model each site.
 This would result in creating 16 individual models and again would provide its own set of difficulties that come with evaluating mutlitple models.